Table of Contents

 The disadvantages of Cement Mortar are as follows:

 b.
 It has low tensile strength.

 Following precautions should be taken while using cement mortar.

 1. It should be prepared by mixing it uniformly to a workable consistency.

-2. It should be used immediately after preparing and should be consumed within half an hour after adding water.
+2. It should be used immediately after preparation and consumed within half an hour after adding water.

-3. Before laying the bricks or stones in the structure, they should be fully saturated with water, otherwise, they may absorb the greater part of the water from the mortar, thus making the mortar joint weaker due to the lack of water required for hydration.
+3. Before laying the bricks or stones in the structure, they should be fully saturated with water.
+Otherwise, they may absorb the greater part of the water from the mortar, thus weakening the mortar joint due to the lack of water required for hydration.

 4. The masonry or plastered surface should be continuously kept moist by sprinkling water for at least seven days.

 |Read More: Water Cement Ratio|